snkashis/android-docs/pages/mapbox-services/2.0.0/getting_started.md

 - [mapbox-android-ui](https://www.mapbox.com/android-docs/api/mapbox-java/libandroid-ui/2.0.0/index.html)

 ### Access tokens
 If you plan to use any of our APIs such as directions, geocoding, navigation, etc. you'll need to have a Mapbox access token which you'll pass in as a parameter.
-An access token isn't needed if you plan to use Mapbox Java only for GeoJSON parsing, or Turf calculations.
-To learn more about access tokens, read [this document](https://www.mapbox.com/help/create-api-access-token/).
+An access token isn't needed if you plan to use Mapbox Java only for GeoJSON parsing or Turf calculations.
+Read [this document](https://www.mapbox.com/help/create-api-access-token/) to learn more about access tokens.

 ### Position and Point objects
-Throughout the APIs exposed within Mapbox-Java you'll notice the Position object's used heavily representing a coordinate.
+Throughout the APIs exposed within Mapbox-Java, you'll notice the Position object's used heavily representing a coordinate.
 The order in which the coordinate pair are longitude followed by latitude.
-Creating a new Position is fairly straight forward and can be converted from a LatLng object if you are using our Maps SDK.
+Creating a new Position is fairly straightforward and can be converted from a LatLng object if you are using our Maps SDK.

 The SDK will try to detect if your coordinates are outside the excepted range and log a warning.
 This range is between -180 to 180 for longitudes and -90 to 90 for latitude.

 > **Note:** if you happen to be using our Maps SDK with this SDK, you'll notice that the LatLng object has the reverse order, latitude comes before the longitude value.

-Point will also be found in this SDK which is used specifically for GeoJSON objects. you can create a Point either directly from a Position object or passing in a longitude, latitude double array.
+Point will also be found in this SDK which is used specifically for GeoJSON objects.
+You can create a Point either directly from a Position object or passing in a longitude, latitude double array.

 ```java
 // Position representing The White House